Animals can have an amazing effect on our pupils, inspiring positive responses and results.

 The team work with our pupils with the most profound and complex needs pupils.
 We have a physiotherapist who provides therapy programmes for individuals.
 The programmes are carried out by the therapist who works closely with key staff within the class.
 They are done on a daily basis and sometimes integrated into general class activities.
 Occasionally they are more specific and will need to be done out of class to provide privacy for the pupil.

 The idea of ‘little and often’ is usually the best way to make a difference, whether that is to maintain a movement, to gain a new movement/posture or to develop a new movement.
 The more we do it, the better the quality of life for the pupil.

 The therapist works in the school on Monday and Thursday mornings.

 Reflexology treatment is similar to a foot massage but uses specific movements and pressure over the reflex points which correspond to different parts of the body via the nervous system.

 The benefits range from relaxation, relief from medication side effects and control of general symptoms such as reflux, constipation and headaches.

-This therapy is new to the school but is becoming increasingly popular.
 Reflexology is an in-depth and complex therapy which should only be performed by a trained therapist.
 Anne Spencer is our trained reflexologist.
+Key staff have been trained by Anne, who is currently not on site due to Covid restrictions.
 Her profile can be found below: